 APSAC was established in 1988 to build a formal communication link between administrative and professional (A/P) staff and the central administration.

-APSAC is composed of members who are representatives of A/P staff from all segments of the campus community, including the regional campuses.
+APSAC is composed of members who are representative of A/P staff from all segments of the campus community, including the regional campuses.
 See Purdue's Governance Policy for more information.

 APSAC serves as a two-way conduit between A/P staff and the administration.
 As such, APSAC serves two distinct entities, each with the need to hear the other and to be heard by the other.
 In its role as a communication facilitator, APSAC offers A/P staff a mechanism to voice their interests and concerns as they relate to campus affairs.

 How We Contribute